apache/flink/docs/setup/config.md

 ### File Systems

 The parameters define the behavior of tasks that create result files.

+- `fs.default-scheme`: The default filesystem scheme to be used, with the necessary authority to contact, e.g. the host:port of the NameNode in the case of HDFS (if needed).
+By default, this is set to `file:///` which points to the local filesystem.
+This means that the local filesystem is going to be used to search for user-specified files **without** an explicit scheme definition.
+This scheme is used **ONLY** if no other scheme is specified (explicitly) in the user-provided `URI`.

 - `fs.overwrite-files`: Specifies whether file output writers should overwrite existing files by default.
 Set to *true* to overwrite by default, *false* otherwise.
 (DEFAULT: false)
 - `fs.output.always-create-directory`: File writers running with a parallelism larger than one create a directory for the output file path and put the different result files (one per parallel writer task) into that directory.
 If this option is set to *true*, writers with a parallelism of 1 will also create a directory and place a single result file into it.
 If the option is set to *false*, the writer will directly create the file directly at the output path, without creating a containing directory.
 (DEFAULT: false)